wamp-proto/wamp-proto/spec/basic.md

 The following table lists the message type code for **all 24 messages defined in WAMP v2** and their direction between peer roles.

+In order to provide a single, authoritative overview of *all* WAMP messages, this table includes both the *mandatory* messages described here and the *optional* messages described in part 2 of this document.

 "Tx" means the message is sent by the respective role, and "Rx" means the message is received by the respective role.

-In order to provide a single, authoritative overview of *all* WAMP messages, this table includes both the *optional* messages described in part two of this document.

 | Code | Message        ||  Publisher  |  Broker  |  Subscriber  ||  Caller  |  Dealer  |  Callee  |